Tuesday, 9 December, 2025

 How Do Stents Work?

-- The balloon and catheter are removed.
+- The balloon and catheter are removed; the stent remains in place.

 Choosing the Right Stent: Factors to Consider

-- Type and location of blockage
+- Type and location of the blockage

-- Need for long-term medications
+- Whether one requires long-term medications

-- Financial considerations
+- Financial aspects

 "It's not about picking the newest stent every time.
 It's about matching the stent to the patient's anatomy and long-term expectations."